 Link to our School Sustainability Action Plan

-Our school is keen to work in line with Eco-Schools programme and aims to work towards the Green Flag Eco-Schools Award.
+Our school is now working in line with Eco-Schools Programme and aims to work towards the Green Flag Eco-Schools Award.

 Each year children will be able to apply to become their classes Environmental Leader.
 To apply children are asked to write a short paragraph about why they feel they should be nominated as their classes Environmental Leader.
 They will be selected based on their passion for making a difference to our planet and the environment.
 Elected Environmental Leaders will work with a group of our staff who have put themselves forward to join our 'Green Working Party'.
 Together they will create our annual Sustainability Action Plan and work towards raising the profile of environmental issues in school, locally and wider.
 They will also decide on key initiatives, measure our school progress and report back to the governors, parents, and their peers on the progress our school has made.

 This party is made up of staff members who are passionate about raising the profile of environment education and sustainability.
 Staff members put themselves forward to work on the school's green initiatives, support our Environmental Leaders, lead assemblies with children and support the school with the implementation of the Eco-Schools Programme and progress with our Sustainability Action Plan and the wider School Improvement Plan environment target.